MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-from-excel-to-stunning-report.md

 LocalizationGroup: Data from files
 ---
 # Tutorial: From Excel workbook to stunning report in the Power BI service
-Your manager wants to see a report on your latest sales figures combined with your last campaign impressions by the end of the day.
-But the latest data resides on various third-party systems and on files in your laptop.
+Your manager wants to see a report on your latest sales and profit figures by the end of the day.
+But the latest data is in various third-party systems and files on your laptop.
 In the past, it’s taken hours to create visuals and format a report, and you’re beginning to feel anxious.

 No worries.
 With Power BI, you can create a stunning report in no time!